yehia67/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

 ## Sample code

-This is the code for an example swept address that we used to test this tutorial.
+This is the code for an example spent address that we used to test this tutorial.

 You can [see the history of this address](https://thetangle.org/address/LIQJBJRBSTGYWHYRPCLLCZUMP9SLHCBBWGQ9YRFWYDFF9FMXIAELYLTTBXCPVIDWWZYIOJIFLUFYVZIBD) on a Tangle explorer.